 - 3.1 Plan Eligibility.
 The Participants in the LTPP shall be those persons designated by the Committee during the first 90 days of the Performance Period or new hires or those persons who may be promoted and are designated as Participants by the Committee at the time of hiring or promotion.
-No new Participants are eligible after the second fiscal quarter of the Company's 2010 fiscal year. - 3.2 Award Eligibility.
+No new Participants are eligible after the second fiscal quarter of the Company's 2012 fiscal year. - 3.2 Award Eligibility.
 If the Performance Goal is achieved, each Participant shall be eligible to receive his or her Eligible Award.
 Each Performance Award, however, shall, subject to Section 3.4, be determined by the Committee based upon such measures, if any, that the Committee in its discretion shall employ. - 3.3 Calculation and Payment of Awards.
 After the close of the Performance Period, the Committee shall certify in writing the achievement of the Performance Goal and the number or amount, as the case may be, of any Performance Award that will become payable or distributable, as the case may be, to each Participant.
 No Performance Award shall be paid to any Covered Employee if the Performance Goal is not achieved.
 Any Performance Award awarded by the Committee shall be paid or distributed, as the case may be, on the Distribution Date.
-The Performance Shares comprising each LTPP Award shall thereafter be distributed, subject to forfeiture or lapse as provided in this LTPP, to each Participant promptly following the Distribution Date.
+The Performance Shares comprising each LTPP Award shall thereafter be distributed, subject to forfeiture or lapse as provided in this LT PP, to each Participant promptly following the Distribution Date.

 - 3.4 Committee Discretion; Limit on Awards.
-The Committee shall have the discretion to establish the amount of any Performance Award payable to any Participant, except that the Performance Award of any Covered Employee shall not exceed either his or her Eligible Award or any limits prescribed by the Omnibus Plan including, without limitation, the Section 162(m) Cash Maximum. - 3.5 Restrictions.
-Notwithstanding that the Performance Shares comprising any LTPP Award hereunder may be earned at the end of the Performance Period, those Performance Shares shall not vest or otherwise become distributable to a Participant, nor, except as expressly provided herein, shall a Participant have any of the rights of a shareholder of the Company with respect to the Performance Shares, until the Distribution Date. - 3.6 Dividends.
-Dividends payable on Common Stock after the Performance Period but before the Distribution Date shall accrue on Performance Shares earned pursuant to this LTPP and they shall be payable, without interest, to Participants along with the Performance Shares following the Distribution Date.
-Except as set forth in the preceding sentence, Participants shall have no rights as shareholders with respect to any Performance Shares until after the Distribution Date.
+The Committee shall have the discretion to establish the amount of any Performance Award payable to any Participant, except that the Performance Award of any Covered Employee shall not exceed either his or her Eligible Award or any limits prescribed by the Omnibus Plan. - 3.5 Restrictions.
+Notwithstanding that the Performance Shares comprising any LTPP Award hereunder may be earned at the end of the Performance Period, those Performance Shares shall not vest or otherwise become distributable to a Participant, nor, except as expressly provided herein, shall a Participant have any of the rights of a shareholder of the Company with respect to the Performance Shares, until the Distribution Date.